-- 1. Set the Media Encryption section to contain: 1-srtp-aescm128-hmac80 - 2.
-Set Encrypted SRTCP to: enforce-enc-srtcp
+1. Set first element in the Media Encryption section to 1-srtp-aescm128-hmac80

+2. Set Encrypted SRTCP to enforce-enc-srtcp

 Device Adapter supports SRTCP with SRTP, and RTCP with RTP.
 A combination of either SRTP and RTCP or RTP and SRTCP is not supported.